njt005/DQN-Navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
 The reward goal can be modified by adjusting the REWARD_GOAL in train_agent.py if desired.

+The particular implementation uses a DQN with primary and fixed Q-Networks.
+The Q-Network value function is approximated with a simple linear neural network.
+Lags to the input states are introduced to provide time-series information to the linear neural network.
+Over 10 seed iterations of training, the agents were able to solve the problem in an average of 366&pm;51 episodes.
+The code primarily builds off the Udacity DQN solution from the exercise shown here: https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn

+See below for instructions on how to train and run agents.

 ### Getting Started

 1. Set up conda environment using the following instructions: https://github.com/udacity/Value-based-methods#dependencies